Home Insurance and Your Mortgage Payment: Understanding the Growing Cost Burden

 Impact on First-Time Buyers & Strategies to Manage Total Housing Costs

 First-time buyers face a particularly difficult environment in 2026.
-Not only are home prices and mortgage rates elevated, but the cost of home insurance for first-time buyers has exploded — and most new buyers aren't prepared for it.
-Research shows that 81% of homeowners report costs exceeded expectations, and nearly half of first-time buyers didn't fully understand total homeownership costs before purchasing.
+Not only are home prices and mortgage rates elevated (averaging 6.3%), but the cost of home insurance for first-time buyers has surged, and most new buyers aren't prepared for it.
+Data from The Zebra shows first-time buyers expected to pay an average of $2,692 per year for insurance but ended up paying $2,887, roughly $200 more than budgeted.
+Pew Research also found that 71% of homeowners have seen premiums rise recently, with 42% saying the increase has been "a lot."

 The First-Time Buyer Squeeze